Beachfront Property in Italy

 Italian Beachfront Property Options on the Adriatic

-No need to choose, here you can find farmhouses, hill towns, and seaside, too.
-Le Marché is bordered by 120 miles of sandy beach and the Mare Adriatico.
-For coastal ocean view property, you should visit in high season before deciding to buy.
-Italian beach resorts are enjoyable, but not everybody is enamored by the Adriatic coast.
+Here you can find farmhouses, hill towns, and seaside, too.
+Le Marché is bordered by 120 miles of sandy beaches and the Mare Adriatico (Adriatic Sea).
+For coastal ocean-view property, visit in high season before deciding to buy.
 Italians do not believe beaches were designed for enjoying solitude.
-During summer, almost every inch of sand is taken up by regiments of sun loungers and gaily colored ombrellones.
-Winter gives the false impression that the only people interested in the beach are local joggers.
-While seaside tourism is very much in evidence, in Le Marché it’s still mainly Italian.
+So, in the summer, almost every inch of sand is taken up by sun loungers and gaily colored umbrellas.
+In winter, you’re likely to find the beach deserted except for local joggers.

 Beachfront Property on the Amalfi Coast

-Daintily picking its precarious passage between Sorrento and Salerno, the Amalfi coast has some of the dreamiest ocean views in the world.
-Unspoiled by ugly modern architecture, towns and villages cascade down steep cliffs, seemingly clinging to the rock like limpets.
+Balanced somewhat precariously between Sorrento and Salerno, the Amalfi Coast has some of the dreamiest ocean views in the world.
+Unspoiled by ugly modern architecture, towns and villages cascade down steep cliffs, clinging to the rock like limpets.
 Amalfi and Positano, Praiano and Ravello, Conca, Maiori, Minori…they’re all jewels.
 Perched at giddying heights above the sapphire Mediterranean, these stylish pastel-colored towns come with a wealth of history, splendid artistic monuments, and breathtaking natural wonders.

 Beach Properties in Sunny Sorrento

 Gazing north across the Gulf of Naples, Sorrento is the tourism hub of Campania’s coastal region.
-Though pleasant for most of the year, it can feel overwhelming during July and August when it seems like everybody in the world has decided to spend their vacation here.
-You may think it’s worth tolerating the crowds for views of the twinkling lights of Naples across the bay and the brooding bulk of Mount Vesuvius on the skyline.
+Though pleasant for most of the year, it can crowded in July and August when the vacationers descend.
+That said, it may be worth tolerating the crowds for views of the twinkling lights of Naples across the bay and the brooding bulk of Mount Vesuvius on the skyline.

 The Costa del Cilento

-Few foreign visitors venture southward into Campania past the dream towns of the Amalfi.
-The area is popular with Italian holidaymakers, though.
-You’ll find sunshine, rocky coves, wide sandy beaches, tiny villages, Saracen towers, and the ruins of ancient Greek cities…and superlative seafood restaurants serving dishes such as spaghetti ai ricci di mare (pasta with sea urchins).
+Few foreign visitors venture southward into Campania past the dream towns of the Amalfi, but the area is popular with Italian holidaymakers.
+You’ll find sunshine, rocky coves, wide sandy beaches, tiny villages, Saracen towers, the ruins of ancient Greek cities…and superlative seafood restaurants serving dishes such as spaghetti ai ricci di mare (pasta with sea urchins).
 And property prices are often half the cost of Sorrento.

-With its handsome seaside resorts, perfumed gardens, and small painted villages tucked into the fissures of steep cliffs, Liguria offers alternative coastal enchantments…and it’s a good choice if you like the idea of regular ventures into France.
-Following on eastward from the Côte d’Azur, this arch-like stretch of balmy Mediterranean coastline is the Italian Riviera, abounding in wisteria-hung villas, palm trees, and lush vegetation.
+With its handsome seaside resorts, perfumed gardens, and small painted villages tucked into the fissures of steep cliffs, Liguria offers its own set of coastal enchantments—and it’s a good choice if you like the idea of regular ventures into France.
+Extending eastward from France’s Côte d’Azur, this arch-like stretch of balmy Mediterranean coastline is the Italian Riviera, abounding in wisteria-hung villas, palm trees, and lush vegetation.
 Winters are mild and the stagione (beach season) lasts until October.
-One hundred fifty miles long, the Ligurian coastline starts at Ventimiglia, the last stop before the French border, and continues east to Livorno in Tuscany.
+150 miles long, the Ligurian coastline starts at Ventimiglia, the last stop before the French border, and continues east to Livorno in Tuscany.